 - BizFilings – Best for Choosing the Right Entity Type

 All of these options will help you form an LLC, DBA, or corporation in minutes.
 And if you don’t know exactly what type of entity to form, that’s fine.
 Our recommended LLC services will guide you through the process.

 Why Understanding the Difference Between DBA and LLC Is So Important

 DBAs and LLCs are very different from each other.
 It’s crucial that you understand how DBAs work and LLCs work so you can determine which one is right for your unique scenario.

 There are times when DBAs make the most sense for businesses and other times where LLCs are the clear choice.
 Some of you might fall into a category where you’ll need an LLC and a DBA.

 Once you’ve educated yourself and solidified the best option, you can rest easy knowing that your business is set up the way you want.
 You’ll have a clear understanding of your liabilities and compliance requirements to ensure your business remains in good standing with the state.

 DBA stands for “doing business as.”
 The terms “trade name,” “fictitious name,” and “assumed name” are all synonymous with DBA names.
 Certain states and jurisdictions may formally use different terminology, but it’s all the same thing.

-A DBA is not a legal business entity.
+A DBA is not a legal business entity, so it doesn’t offer any liability protections or tax advantages.
 It’s simply a name that can be used for business purposes.